wp-plugins/ns-cloner-site-copier/readme.txt

 == Screenshots ==

+1. Access the Network Admin area to find the NS Cloner since it works at the Network level of Multisite
+2. Here's the NS Cloner in the Menus
-1. The NS Cloner in all its simple, user-friendly glory
+3. The NS Cloner in all its simple, user-friendly glory

 == Changelog ==
 = 2.1.4.4 =